Dynamic flux surrogate-based partitioned methods for interface problems

 In this section we extend Algorithm \ref{fsdmd_algorithm} to handle the parameterized model transmission problem \eqref{eq:TP}.
-To that end we shall replace the DMD flux surrogate operator in \eqref{eq:sync-DMD} by a parameterized one based on the reduced Koopman operator inference (rKOI) algorithm from Section \ref{sec:DMD-param}.
-Application of rKOI requires modification of the offline phase in Algorithm \ref{fsdmd_algorithm}, where now one has to sample the parameter space of the coupled $\mu$PDE problem.
-Recall that \eqref{eq:TP} is parameterized by the subdomain diffusion coefficients, i.e., $\bm{\mu}=\{\kappa_1,\kappa_2\}\in\mathcal{M}$.
+To that end we shall replace the dynamic flux surrogate operator $\mathbf{A}_\lambda$ by a parameterized version $\mathbf{A}^{I}_{\lambda}$ based on the reduced Koopman operator inference (rKOI) algorithm described in Section \ref{sec:DMD-param}.
+Application of rKOI requires modification of the offline phase in Algorithm \ref{fsdmd_algorithm}, where now one has to sample the parameter space of the coupled $\mu$PDE problem \eqref{eq:TP} .
+Recall that this problem is parameterized by the subdomain diffusion coefficients, i.e., $\bm{\mu}=\{\kappa_1,\kappa_2\}\in\mathcal{M}$.
 For simplicity we consider a rectangular parameter domain defined by lower and upper bounds for each diffusion coefficient: